A449 road: Newport – Ross-on-Wye

 The A449 starts on the M4 at the Coldra Interchange (J24) in Newport and is dual carriageway all the way to Raglan.

 The section from the A40 junction at Raglan to the A472 junction at Usk, known as the New Midlands Road, was one of the first sections to be dualled, opening on 16 October 1970.
 A special postmark dated 8 December 1972 was produced showing the opening of the A449 by The Secretary of State for Wales.

 Between Raglan and Ross-on-Wye the A449 is concurrent with the A40.

+The Raglan to Mitchel Troy section opened on Saturday 1 February 1969, being five miles of dual carriageway.

+The Monmouth to Mitchel Troy section, directly south of Monmouth opened on Friday 30 June 1967.
+There was 2.5 miles of dual carriageway, costing £2.25m, and included a tunnel.
+It was the first of four sections to Newport, being 20 miles, costing £11m in total.

+The Dixton Church to Wye Bridge section, forming the Monmouth bypass started in early August 1965.
+The £574,315 contract, north of Dixton, was awarded to Tarmac Civil Engineering.
+A worker was killed.
+It opened around February 1967, costing £750,000 for one mile, and was six months early.

+The Goodrich Cross to Hereford county boundary section started around early 1962, being part of the 'Ross to Monmouth Improvement'.
+The contract of £1,409,827 was awarded in late August 1961 to Turiff Construction for 4.4 miles of dual carriageway.

+The contract of £600,655 for 3.5 miles of dual carriageway of the Ross to Goodrich Cross Improvement was awarded in 1961 to Hadsphaltic Construction, of Hatchlands Road, Redhill in Surrey.

 Ross-on-Wye – Worcester

 The road becomes quite twisty on departing Ross-on-Wye, but straightens out a little before arriving at Ledbury.
 The road turns northwards upon crossing into Worcestershire at Little Malvern and skirts the eastern slopes of the Malvern Hills through the town of Great Malvern.
 It then crosses Worcester's ring road, the A4440, at a roundabout near Powick.